TatianaTylosky/launch-your-first-website/guide.md

 ##Welcome!

-###Your mission if you choose to accept it
+###Your mission:

-You're going to build and **launch live on the interwebs** your own amaze website like [this]() or [this]()!
+You're going to build and **launch live on the interwebs** your own amazing website like [this]() or [this]()!
 AND it will be totally free.
 Sound to good to be true?
 [False](http://i.imgur.com/A688v8m.png).

-Your final product will be your own personal website that you can show off to your friends or even companies who you apply to.

 Here is an example:
 ![](images/brendon.png)

-###Why learn HTML/CSS?

-Because this stuff is important.
-Whether you're a business person formatting your emails, an aspiring web designer wanting to get your feet wet, or just someone who is interested and hasn't tried any sort of coding, scripting, or programming before, HTML and CSS are an essential part of your learning curve.

 ###Guide Philosophy

 This guide is based on the principle of [project-driven learning](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning).
-We think learning by actually creating something is the best.
+We think learning by actually creating something is the best way there is.
 We also think everything should be as clear and painless as possible.
 Therefore throughout this guide we will use GIF images to make everything as clear as possible.

 ###What do I need?

 Yourself, a computer, and the internet.
 In this tutorial, we'll start from the very beginning.
-You don't need to know anything about HTML and CSS or anything about code to start so take a deep breath.
-You've got this.
+You don't need to know anything about HTML and CSS or anything about code to start.
+So take a deep breath, you've got this.

+###Why learn HTML/CSS?

+Because this stuff is important.
+Whether you're a business person formatting your emails, an aspiring web designer wanting to get your feet wet, or just someone who is interested and hasn't tried any sort of coding, scripting, or programming before, HTML and CSS are an essential part of your learning curve.

 ##Setup and test run

+Overview:
-Since a website is just a file, let's start by creating a file.
-In order to create a file we need a text editor.
+Let's start by creating a HTML file and then opening it using a web browser.

-###Steps

-1) Download Sublime Text: Sublime Text is a text editor (like Microsoft Word or Google Docs) made for programmers.
-It can be downloaded [here](http://www.sublimetext.com/3).
-Download and open it.
+Steps:
+1) Create a folder where you are going to save your website's files such as "My Website".

+2) Download Sublime [here](http://www.sublimetext.com/3) and open it (it's free!).
 The initial page should look like this:

   ![](images/sublime.png)

+######Sublime, a text editor made for programmers.
+In the same way you use Word to write essays, you use Sublime to write code.

-2) Do a test run: In this blank file type out the following code and save the file as "index.html" in a folder called "my website".
+3) In this blank file type out the following code.
+Next, save the file as "index.html" in the folder you just created.

 ```html
   <!doctype html>